hammlab/CertifiableDG/README.md

-# On Certifying and Improving Generalization to Unseen Domains
+# Do Domain Generalization Methods Generalize Well?

 <p align = justify>
 Domain Generalization (DG) methods use data from multiple related source domains to learn models whose performance does not degrade on unseen domains